ArielRin/alpha7mint/AlphaDawgsWeb3BattleSystem.md

 ## The Core Gameplay

-At its heart, Alpha Dawgz 2024 is a PvP battle game where players stake their NFTs against one another in a fight for dominance.
+Alpha Dawgz 2024 is a PvP battle game where players stake their NFTs against one another in a fight for dominance.
 Every dawg has an equal chance to win; no hidden stats or advantages skew the odds.
 It’s a game of chance, strategy, and nerve.

 ### Betting and Battling